Welcome to Middle School

 Prerequisite: Successful completion of Español 1 and teacher

 recommendation based on the student's proficiency.
-An ASM placement test will be given to new students.
+An ASM

 Length of Course: 1 or 2 years based on the student's proficiency level at the end